dgkh1975/dentex.github.io/index.md

 ### Known issues
 - Some very long running downloads may be forced to PAUSE state if the app is not kept to the front for a certain amount of time.
 In this cases a manual resume is needed;
 - On KitKat and above, is possible to use the external (removable) sdcard as download destination folder, but that's one caveat: only the app's private folder will be available.
 IMPORTANT note: this folder will be deleted by the system (together with all your downloads) if you uninstall the app.
-For the moment it's not possible to choose a different directory on the external/removable sdcard.
+For the moment it's not possible to choose a different directory on the external/removable sdcard;
-- The stream traditionally used by the app for the video preview if often missing nowadays, so a low resolution video-only stream is being used in such cases.
+- The stream traditionally used by the app for the video preview if often missing nowadays, so a low resolution video-only stream is being used in such cases;
+- age-restricted videos requiring log-in might not work.

 ### Anti-features